MarynaShavlak/dev-interview-hub/src/features/ThemeSwitcher/ui/ThemeSwitcher/README.md

 2. **Design Adaptation**: Adjusts the rendered UI elements based on whether the redesigned interface (`isAppRedesigned` feature flag) is enabled.

-3. **State Management**: Utilizes the `useTheme` hook to handle theme changes and the `useAppDispatch` hook to persist the theme preference through `saveJsonSettings`.
+3. **State Management**: Utilizes the `useTheme` hook to handle theme changes and the `useAppDispatch` hook to persist the theme preference through `saveJsonSettingsThunk`.

 ## Usage Example
 ```typescript jsx